ONLYOFFICE/DocSpace/README.md

 - Developer tools: webhooks, OAuth applications, API keys.
 - Security tools: two-factor authentication, backup and restore features, IP security, audit trail, and much more.
 - Migration from other platforms, such as Google Workspace, Nextcloud, ONLYOFFICE Workspace.
+- Ready-to-use connectors for integration with your platform: Drupal, Pipedrive, WordPress, Zapier, Zoom.

 ## Technology stack